AnggaR96s/Reforestation/README.md

-## I got fired from a florist, apparently I took too many leaves.
+## I decided to sell my Hoover… well it was just collecting dust.